Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 guten-rarity-end-cut-19k:
 - gutenberg sorted based on internal rarity, cut at 19000 ([:19000])
 - cut the same place as gpt2-concat-guten-rarity-all-end-2p5k, however more than 2p5k is actually cut in gpt2-concat-guten-rarity-all-end-2p5k

+gpt2-concat-cbt-rarity-end-p5k:
+- same as gpt2-concat-cbt-rarity-all-end-p5k 032a290 with a rarity sort instead

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh